← Back to blog

 • Rotate API keys periodically.
 Kopra supports multiple active keys, so you can create a new key before deactivating the old one.

-• Configure CORS origins via the KOPRA_CORS_ORIGIN environment variable in production.
-Do not leave it as the default wildcard.
+• Configure CORS origins in production.
+Do not leave the default wildcard.

 • Monitor rate limit headers in your API client.
 Implement exponential backoff when you receive 429 responses.